Stoick01/bluebird/README.md

 ## Contribution

-Feel free to help, I know that there are many thins that need to be optimized and implemented in the future, any help is welcomed.
+Feel free to help, I know that there are many things that need to be optimized and implemented in the future, any help is welcome.